 Missed and late deliveries are crushing Christmas excitement

 The last day to order presents for Christmas using standard delivery is around the 18th December and many people aren’t organised a week ahead.
 Doddle’s findings show that the biggest last minute fear about Christmas is missing the delivery of presents ordered online or those deliveries arriving late (40%).
 To overcome this worry, a quarter (26%) of people have purchased an alternative gift as a backup.

 According to the findings, men are 50% more likely to leave all their gift buying until the last delivery days when buying online or else end up on the High Street on Christmas eve.

 Tim Robinson CEO at Doddle adds: “Showing up empty handed at Christmas is awkward, but it shouldn’t be because of a missed delivery.
 Doddle is open early until late so you don’t have to worry about having to wait in for a delivery, or rushing to collect a parcel before the shops close.
 If you’re a last minute person, take some of the stress out of online Christmas shopping by having it all delivered to Doddle to make sure you don’t miss anyone out, because of a missed delivery.”

 Doddle is helping Brits relax this Christmas and to relieve the stress associated with present buying it is running the #doddlesaysrelax campaign.
 Nominate the person you think deserves to relax this Christmas on Twitter @doddle and using the #doddlesaysrelax to be in with a chance of winning a £300 Amazon gift voucher.

-To take the stress out of Christmas shopping, without queues or the pain of missed deliveries, shoppers can sign up to send and receive their Christmas parcels easily with Doddle at www.doddle.com.
+To take the stress out of Christmas shopping, without queues or the pain of missed deliveries, shoppers can sign up to collect their Christmas parcels easily with Doddle at www.doddle.com.